25. OF Michael Conforto

 Prediction: Gray signs with the St. Louis Cardinals

 Injuries derailed what could have been a Cy Young campaign for Chicago’s Stroman.
-The 32-year-old starter was on his way to the best season of his career, but struggled in July and hasn’t pitched in August.
+The 32-year-old starter was on his way to the best season of his career, but struggled down the stretch with inconsistent play and injuries.
 It’s a rough break for him considering his impending free agency.
 The Cubs opted not to trade him at the deadline, allowing him to test free agency this winter.
 Stroman has been steady since leaving Toronto, ranking 14th in ERA (at least 500 IP) since 2019 — right behind two former Cy Young winners in Sandy Alcantara and Corbin Burnes.
 Teams that need pitching include the Orioles, Reds, Giants, among others.
 The Angels are desperate — and could have plenty of funds available if a certain MVP signs elsewhere.

 Prediction: Stroman signs with the Los Angeles Angels

 There have been rumblings for the past few years about Clayton Kershaw possibly moving on to play for a different team.
 The Rangers have been cited as a potential landing spot for the future Hall of Famer who is a native Texan.
 Seeing Kershaw don a new uniform would be an unwieldy sight for Dodger fans.
 That being said, it doesn’t seem likely Kershaw and the Dodgers move on.
-He remains one of the game’s top pitchers (2.38 ERA over the past two seasons), and is seemingly adding more nuance to his game each year.
-Injuries are the only thing that have derailed the 35-year-old, but he’s managed his workload well enough to be healthy for the postseason each and every year.
-We can’t envision him playing elsewhere.
+He remains one of the game’s top pitchers (2.38 ERA over the past two seasons) during the regular season, but the playoff have been an entirely different story.
+Kershaw is coming off his worst postseason showing yet, and will want to makeup for that disastrous outing against the Diamondbacks in the NLDS.
+Kershaw stays in LA for at least one more year.

 Prediction: Kershaw re-signs with the Los Angeles Dodgers